 Children: with Hadassah Lieberman: Hani, Ethan (stepson); with Betty Haas: Rebecca, Matthew, 1967

 Education: Yale University, B.A., 1964, Yale Law School, L.L.B, 1967

 Lieberman was Al Gore's running mate in the 2000 presidential campaign.
 He is the first Jewish person to be nominated by a major party.

 When Lieberman ran for state senate in 1970, one of the volunteers who worked on his campaign was future President Bill Clinton.

 At Yale, his nickname was "Senator."

-In 1963, he took time off from school to spend a few weeks in Mississippi doing civil rights work.
+He has said that he took time off from college in 1963 to spend a few weeks in Mississippi doing civil rights work.

-1970 - Elected to the Connecticut Senate, representing New Haven.
+1970 - Is elected to the Connecticut Senate, representing New Haven.

 1972-1983 - Partner in the law firm Lieberman, Segaloff and Wolfson.